-Buying Criteria
+2.1 Buying Criteria

-Customers within each market segment have different standards as they evaluate products.
-They consider four buying criteria: Price, Age, MTBF (Mean Time Before Failure) and Positioning
+Customers within each market segment employ different standards as they evaluate products.
+They consider four buying criteria: Price, Age, MTBF (Mean Time Before Failure) and Positioning.

-1. Price
+2.1.1 Price

 Each segment has different price expectations.
-One segment might want inexpensive products while another, seeking advanced technology, might be willing to pay higher prices.
+Low Tech wants inexpensive products while High Tech, seeking advanced technology, is willing to pay higher prices.

-2. Age
+2.1.2 Age

 Each segment has different age expectations, that is, the length of time since the product was invented or revised.
-One segment might want brand-new technology while another might prefer proven technology that has been in the market for a few years.
+High Tech wants new technology while Low Tech prefers proven technology that has been in the market for a few years.